pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         :type: int

-        The number of bits in the key being used.
+        The number of :term:`bits` in the key being used.

 .. class:: BlockCipherAlgorithm